Grand Marais & Beyond: Autumn Nature Photography Workshop

 The first evening of the class, Layne will offer a presentation discussing the necessary tools for producing successful magazine-quality photographs.
 Participants will learn how to tell a story with their images as daily trips explore the pristine shores of Lake Superior and the surrounding Grand Marais community.

 Workshop participants should be prepared to photograph with digital cameras (and/or 35mm or 120mm) with a variety of lenses.
-Participants should bring their own digital flash cards, and laptops, with abilities to download images converted to jpegs.
+Participants should bring their own digital media, and laptops, with abilities to download images converted to jpegs.
 The first evening of the class, Layne will offer a presentation and discuss his approach to photography.
 He will spend each day with the group discussing and demonstrating the necessary techniques for creating quality, story-telling images.
 Daily trips along the shore and to surrounding areas will be determined based on weather conditions and light quality.
 One night photography outing is also possible.

 - Digital or 35mm camera